 How to make Orange Cake:

-Pour the syrup evenly over the top and allow to sit and or at least 1 hour to soak up the syrup and cool fully.
+Step 8: Syrup soak: Pour the thin syrup over the hot cake and allow to sit and soak for at least 1 hour.

 FAQ's for the best Orange Cake